beeeeez/ptclinic/README.md

 ## Project Todos

 ### Intial Visit Form
-- Adds to the Patient Info table which visit it is
+- Adds to the Patient Info table which visit it is -- IN PROGRESS
 - Set form window to scrollable for smaller size windows

 ### Follow Up Visit Form
-- Adds to the Patient Info table which visit it is
+- Adds to the Patient Info table which visit it is  -- IN PROGRESS
 - Set form window to scrollable for smaller size windows
-- Follow Up Visit Class - Constructor + DB functionality
+- Follow Up Visit Class - Constructor + DB functionality  -- IN PROGRESS

 ### Patient Profile Form
 - Pull Diagnosis from Initial Visit DB Table - populate field